-We all come across these ads with wording that make you HAVE to click on them to see what it is all about.
-I have been troubled with just such an ad on Facebook for days.
-Today it said “2 cheap Botox secrets for women over 40 that are making Botox doctors furious.”
+We all come across these ads with wording that pretty much FORCE you to click on them to see what it is all about.
+I have been troubled with such an ad on Facebook for days.
+Today, it said “2 cheap Botox secrets for women over 40 that are making Botox doctors furious.”
 A few days ago it was something along the lines of “Ordinary mom reveals secret that makes doctors furious.”
-I do not quite recall, but there is always someone furious according to these ads, plus a little bit of mystery, so I had to check it out.

 The main ingredient listed is something called “polymoist-ps”, which is supposed to be a “peptide” that promotes collagen production.
 That’s all well and good, except I could not find it anywhere in any journal or scientific source I checked.

 Then there is the “secret that keeps stars young and healthy.”
 Surprise surprise, it is not some super secret cream; it is makeup, light and Photoshop.
 The stars that do still look amazing as they’ve matured are the ones that took good care of their health and their skin, like the rest of us are doing.
 No magic, no tricks – just pure diligence.